phurpatshering79/Week_9_ProjectHoneyPot/README.md

 2. Any issues you encountered:

     *Initilally the connection to the cloud could not be established.
 But later afte solving the technical issues, I was able to make a connection.
+The issue was with the installation script.

 3. Summary: